bartguminiak/BGMapPreview/README.md

 * Built on top of MKMapView
 * Built-in caching for better performance
 * Built-in operation cancellation for better UX (ex. reusable objects)
-* Compatible with iOS 7, 8
+* Compatible with iOS 7, 8 and 9

 ## Installation